k1ngS/react-starter/README.md

 ### Description
 This repository provides a fullstack starter template, combining a React frontend with a Node.js and MongoDB backend.
 It's designed to provide a solid foundation for building web applications.

+**OBS: This project is under active development.
+New features and improvements will be added regularly.**

 ## Technologies Used
 ### Frontend
 * **Technology:** React